Living in Japan means enjoying the food! It is delicious, healthy and . . . not always Japanese. Here's what it's all about.

 Simple dietary changes are the most popular way to go.
 Also, they are usually the easiest and most powerful.
 Everyone is on the lookout for the next miracle superfood.

 Caspian Sea yogurt is an excellent example.
 Originally known as matsoni, it has grown in popularity here in Japan over the past couple decades for its reported health benefits.
-Some of these include:

-- Probiotic, increasing healthy intestinal bacteria
+- Probiotic, increases healthy intestinal bacteria

 - Easier to digest than cow milk

-- Alleviating allergy symptoms
+- Alleviates allergy symptoms

 So far, the health benefits of matsoni don't seem much different from those of regular yogurt.
 But, depending on who you ask, the list goes on.
 So does it live up to the hype?

 When it comes to matsoni, there aren't a lot of peer-reviewed scientific studies available in English.
 This is because Western companies and universities haven't studied it much.

 It's more profitable to research new biotech drugs that can be patented—or to research products that the people will keep coming back for, such as cigarettes.

 For now, when it comes to the health benefits of matsoni, we have Dr. Yukio Yamori to credit for most of the information we have.
 Dr. Yamori is a professor and pathologist at Kyoto University who studies longevity in populations around the world.